istio/istio.io/content/en/docs/tasks/policy-enforcement/rate-limit/index.md

 response header to requests that are blocked.

 {{< tip >}}
 The statistics mentioned on the [Envoy rating limiting page](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_filters/local_rate_limit_filter#statistics) are disabled by default.
-You can enabled them with the following annotations during deployment:
+You can enable them with the following annotations during deployment:

 {{< text yaml >}}
 template: